Tara spinosa: Tara flour banned by FDA

+Tara gum

+Tara gum, produced from a different part of the tara seed, remains safe to consume.
+According to the FDA, tara gum has a well established safety profile and is "distinct from tara flour".

 Tara gum is a white or beige, nearly odorless powder that is produced by separating and grinding the endosperm of T. spinosa seeds.
-Tara gum consists of a linear main chain of (1-4)-β-D-mannopyranose units attached by (1-6) linkages with α-D-galactopyranose units.
+Tara gum consists of a linear main chain of (1-4)-β-D-mannopyranose units attached by (1–6) linkages with α-D-galactopyranose units.
 The major component of the gum is a galactomannan polymer similar to the main components of guar and locust bean gums that are used widely in the food industry.
 The ratio of mannose to galactose in tara gum is 3:1.
 Tara gum has been deemed safe for human consumption as a food additive.

 Tara gum is used as a thickening agent and stabilizer in a number of food applications.
 A solution of tara gum is less viscous than a guar gum solution of the same concentration, but more viscous than a solution of locust bean gum.
 Furthermore, tara gum shows an intermediate acid stability between locust bean gum and guar gum.
 It resists the depolymerisation effect of organic acids down to a pH of 3.5.
 This gum is also stable to high-temperature treatment, up to 145 °C in a continuous process plant.
 Blends of tara with modified and unmodified starches can be produced which have enhanced stabilization and emulsification properties, and these are used in the preparation of convenience foods, such as ice cream.
 One example is the American ice cream brand Breyers.

 The European food additive number for tara gum is E417.
 Tara gum is listed on the Canadian List of Permitted Emulsifying, Gelling, Stabilizing or Thickening Agents (Lists of Permitted Food Additives) as item T.2B.

-On July 19, 2022, the food company Daily Harvest identified tara flour as the ingredient that had sickened hundreds of its customers.
-A handful of lawsuits have been filed against the company.

-Medicinal

-Medicinal uses in Peru include gargling infusions of the pods for inflamed tonsils or washing wounds; it is also used for fevers, colds, and stomach aches.
-Water from boiled, dried pods is also used to kill fleas and other insects.